Rat care guide

 A simple cage layout that works

 Think in layers.
-A good indoor rat cage gives shelter low down, climbing routes through the middle, perches higher up, and food or foraging points that make daily care easy.
+A good indoor rat cage gives shelter low down, climbing guides through the middle, perches higher up, and food or foraging points that make daily care easy.
 The cage can still have a strong style, but the pieces need a real job.

 Give them a proper retreat